Primary Navigation Mobile

 Vertical space in gap (if across 2 lines) 19mm 19mm 19mm 13mm

-The plates are also required to show the name or trademark of the plate manufacturer and the name and postcode of the supplier, since all suppliers have to be officially recognised.
-These are measures to help stamp out illegal suppliers and protect consumers from the identity theft.
+Look closely at a modern number plate and you’ll also see some text along the bottom edge.
+This is because plates are also required to show the name or trademark of the number plate manufacturer, as well as the name and postcode of the supplier – since all suppliers have to be officially recognised, to prevent illegal suppliers and protect consumers from identity theft.

 8